mortenebak/laravel-quickpay/README.md

 ```bash
 QUICKPAY_API_KEY=
 ```
-And alternatively, you can add the following environment variables to your `.env` file:
+And alternatively, you can add the following environment variables to your `.env` file instead of the `QUICKPAY_API_KEY`:

 ```bash
 QUICKPAY_LOGIN=